bridcourtney/Your-PMP-Journey/README.md

     <img src="/static/img/course_sm2.png">

     ### Product Reviews
 -    Registered site Users have the option to add a Product Review.
-Our Product Reviews are displayed in a carousal.
+Our Product Reviews are rendered from the ProductReview Model in the Products app and displayed in a           carousal.
 Product Reviews are maintainable in the Admin section.

      <img src="/static/img/review_lg.png">